 One of the more famous mods from the days of Hearts of Iron 3, BlackICE is an immersion & realism mod aimed at making the game more challenging & historical.
 It's actually recommended that you play with 'Historical Focus' switched on for this mod, as it caters for the crowd who specifically want the challenge of WW2 as it unfolded, as opposed to the growing alt-history/sandbox crowd.
 Everything from new units and equipment, to new national Focus Trees (many borrowed from other mods that have done good work in this area), to expanding on the Law and Politics mechanics has been looked at.
 The AI is more challenging, there's more breadth and depth of options, and generally speaking this an excellent historical immersion experience.

-This mod is compatible with Version 1.6.2 & Man the Guns.
+This mod is compatible with Version 1.8.1. & all DLCS.

 More than just extending the timeline to 1956, this mod peppers the entire world with greater detail and complexity.
 Not content to wait for Paradox to release content packs for various countries, The Road to 56 provides deep and sometimes quirky focus trees for dozens of countries overlooked by the base game.
 The most amazing part about this deeper focus on different countries is that it offers choices that go to the very heart of the focus system: the ability to choose a nation's destiny does not need to be an exercise in strict historicity.
 The creativity that the team places on the focus trees is bolstered by upgrades and expansions to the technologies, political mechanics, laws, etc. This is a one stop shop for a total enhancement of the game.

 This mod is compatible with 1.8.1. & all DLCs.